 After trimming, season well with kosher or sea salt, black pepper and granulated garlic.
 Heat a stainless steel sauté pan, or fry pan over medium heat for a minute or two.
 Add 1 tablespoon of olive oil or grapeseed oil.
 The oil is hot when it moves around freely in the pan and shimmers.
 Don’t let it smoke, which is the sign it’s too hot.

 Place the chicken breasts in the pan top side down.
 The chicken should sizzle when it hits the pan.
-Allow a golden crust to form, then turn breasts over and add wine.
-Allow wine (or broth) to cook down for one minute, then place chicken breasts on the rimmed baking sheet and pour the wine (or broth) over the top and finish roasting in the oven.
+Allow a golden crust to form, then turn breasts over and add wine (or broth).
+Allow liquid to cook down for one minute, then place chicken breasts on the rimmed baking sheet and pour liquid over the top and finish roasting in the oven.

 Roast chicken breasts until a digital thermometer (I use a Thermapen) reads 160 degrees in the thickest part without touching the bone (you’ll get an inaccurate reading).
 The temperature will rise to 165 degrees upon standing for a few minutes before serving.
 Use the juices like a sauce when it’s done if desired.